-Apply for graduation one term in advance of the intended term of graduation.
-Students must apply prior to the end of the Late Add period.
-Deadlines to file are listed in the online class schedule each term and the Important Dates page on the University website under "Current Students".
+Students must apply for graduation one term in advance of the intended term of graduation, prior to the end of the Late Add period.
+Deadlines to file are listed on the Important Dates page on the University website under "Current Students".
 Log into MyCSUEB on the university website (https://my.csueastbay.edu) and click on "Apply for Graduation."
 Students will be prompted to select the term for which they wish to graduate.
 A confirmation page will appear.
 Students should print this page and give a copy to the major/minor department.
-Students are responsible for contacting their academic major department and informing them of their intent to graduate.
-Students must allow enough notice so that their department will have sufficient time to generate a major checklist sheet indicating whether the student has satisfied all academic requirements of the major.
-The major and minor checks are due to Enrollment Management by the end of the fifth week of the quarter preceding the student’s final quarter.
+Discontinued students can file for graduation using the “Application for Graduation for Closed Matriculation” form on the University website under “Current Students”.
+Students are responsible for contacting their academic major and minor departments and informing them of their intent to graduate.
+Students must allow enough notice so that their department will have sufficient time to generate a major or minor checklist sheet indicating whether the student has satisfied all academic requirements of the major or minor.
+The major and minor check sheets are due to the Office of the Registrar by the end of the fifth week of the quarter preceding the student’s final quarter.

-The graduation filing fee will be charged to their account after a student files.
+The graduation filing fee will be charged to a student’s account after they file.
 Students may pay their fee:

 - Online at MyCSUEB (https://my.csueastbay.edu)

 - In person at the Cashiers' Office in the Student Services Building on the Hayward Hills campus

 - In person in the Academic Services Office on the Concord Campus